What is Integration Testing? Definition, Tools, and Examples

 - It gives you early access to prototyping.

-Also known as “hybrid testing,” it combines both top-down and bottom-up testing approaches.
-In this strategy, the top modules are tested in conjunction with the lower-level modules and vice versa.
+Also known as “hybrid testing,” it has top-down and bottom-up testing scenarios combined together.
+In this test strategy, the top modules are put together for testing in conjunction with the lower-level modules and vice versa.
 This strategy uses both stubs and drivers.

-Use case: It is beneficial for extensive projects with several subprojects in them.
+Use case: This incremental integration testing approach is beneficial for extensive projects with several subprojects in them.